whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 ## Chapter 13: The Endless Predation Must End

 Sioux man Sitting Bull said, "The life of white men is slavery.
 They are prisoners in their towns or farms."
-When I first read this, I thought he must be exaggerating.
+When I first read this, I thought he must be exaggerating.[xxx-griid sitting bull speech]

 How can well-off, even middle- or upper-class people be prisoners?

 Just as prisoners have no influence over how the prison rules are enforced, the vast majority of people in unhealthy cultures have no influence over how the laws are created or enforced.
 And just as prisoners have little influence on what happens in the cell across the hall, the vast majority of citizens, when they behave obediently, have little influence over what happens around them.
 When huge numbers of people resign themselves to tolerating predatory behavior instead of standing up together to seek justice, abuse and exploitation become the norm.

 Sadly, child sexual abuse runs rampant in these conditions, including by unaccountable religious, business and political authorities.
 For example, researchers in Germany, Ireland, the USA and Australia have found many thousands of child sexual abuse victims just from Catholic priests in each country.
 One investigation into Catholic abuses in France alone found over 216,000 child sexual assault victims between 1950-2020.
-Universally, higher Catholic Church authorities covered up or stalled investigations into the abusive priests.
+Universally, higher Catholic Church authorities covered up or stalled investigations into the abusive priests.[xxx-aljazeera catholic pedophilia]

 Child rape can become quite normalized.
 One boy was raped by monks in Buddhist Tibet and complained to other monks.
-He said, "they shrugged and said simply that that was just the way things were."
+He said, "they shrugged and said simply that that was just the way things were."[xxx-the struggle for modern tibet|chapter 3]

 Many secular authority figures have also raped children, and few have faced any accountability at all -- clearly too few to deter any others.
-Famous British media personality Jimmy Savile raped dozens of underaged people as young as 8 years old from the 1960s-1980s, and British Broadcasting Corporation (BBC) staff forced out young women who complained of his inappropriate behavior.
+Famous British media personality Jimmy Savile raped dozens of underaged people as young as 8 years old from the 1960s-1980s.
+When a young woman complained to British Broadcasting Corporation (BBC) staff about his inappropriate behavior, the staff evicted her from the premises.[xxx-dame janet smith report]

 An orphanage in Portugal was revealed to house a huge child sexual abuse operation in 2002, although the police and the Portuguese president were notified of the abuses by several boys and even a government minister in 1980.
 Several low-ranking men were prosecuted, but none of the wealthy international clients who flew in to spend time with the boys faced justice.
-Of course, the police and politicians who "failed" to investigate likewise went unpunished.
+Of course, the police and politicians who "failed" to investigate likewise went unpunished.[xxx-guardian portugal boys]<sup>,</sup>[xxx-guardian portugal president knew]

 How do you think the Portuguese people felt watching these legal proceedings carefully avoid the worst perpetrators?
 They clearly did not prosecute the most powerful politicians, police, and businessmen who were involved -- how would you feel knowing all those people still had their wealth and power?

 Tragically, such disturbing troubles are simply common in unhealthy cultures that punish you for seeking justice.
 Thus similar stories can be found in the United States.

 In the late 1980s in Omaha, Nebraska, a child sexual abuse operation was discovered based in the child foster care system.
-Investigators found huge numbers of child sexual abuse victims who named many powerful people as abusers, including judges, politicians, and business executives.
-National figures were involved too, including multiple American billionaires and a US president, vice president, and CIA director.
-Fifteen knowledgeable people died violent deaths during the investigation, and none of the perpetrators faced justice.
+Investigators found many child sexual abuse victims who described many satanic rituals and named many powerful people as abusers, including judges, politicians, and wealthy business executives.
+National figures were involved too, including billionaire George HW Bush, who at various times was a billionaire US president, vice president, and CIA director.
+Fifteen knowledgeable people died violent deaths during the investigation, and none of the perpetrators faced justice.[xxx-franklin cover up|p4-12]<sup>,</sup>[xxx-franklin cover up|pxvii]

 Nothing occurred in any of these cases to suggest that the institutionalized child sexual abuse ever ended.
 People in all these unhealthy cultures go on about their lives as if this rampant child abuse isn't still happening all around them.